trevorah/backseat-writer/README.md

 How do I run this locally?
 --------------------------
 You are going to need a static webserver to see anything useful, so try something like [mongoose](https://code.google.com/p/mongoose) or whatever floats your boat.
+It's a [GitHub page](http://trevorah.github.com/backseat-writer) anyway, so you can have a look that way.

 How does it all work?
 ---------------------